ibm-cloud-docs/vpc/file_storage_vpc_byok_multitenant_encryption.md

 For Account A to use Account B's CRK to encrypt shares, Account B must invite Account A's user.
 Then, Account B must create an IAM policy that allows Account A's specific service to use Account B's CRK.

-## Create an IAM policy to establish authorization between accounts
+## Create an IAM policy to establish authorization between accounts with the API
+{: #byok-cross-acct-iam-api}
-{: #byok-cross-acct-iam}
+{: api}

 Before file share can be created and encrypted with a root key from another account, the key-owner account must create an IAM policy to authorize the second account to use the CRK.